LironSimon/Extracting_info_from_graphs/README.md

  - A known value on X axis, to establish axis scale
  - A known value on Y axis, to establish axis scale

-After that, the user will be asked to select the desired points on the graph imapge.
+After that, the user will be asked to select the desired points on the graph image.

 Selecting / deselecting process will be done by:
 - Right-clicking or pressing 's' to select